astsu777/dotfiles/config/bspwm/README.md

 # My BSPWM Configuration
 ![](https://i.postimg.cc/QtKf92Lc/screenshot-20210704-026.png)

 This repository hosts the configuration files for [BSPWM](https://github.com/baskerville/bspwm).
 A single file is necessary to the configuration: *bspwmrc*.
 However, this window manager does not hadle keybindings by itself as windows are managed by a program called *bspc*.
 Its author created a tool called *SXHKD* that can be used to manage keybindings.
-This repository of dotfiles includes a configuration of *SXHKD* using */config/sxhkd/sxhkdrc* as a configuration file.
+This repository of dotfiles includes a configuration of *SXHKD* using */config/sxhkd/sxhkdrc* as a configuration file + *sxhkdrc_bspwm* for the window manager specific keybindings.
 These two programs combined provide the following features:

 * Script to autostart all the necessary programs such as the composer, etc... via the *bspwmrc* file
 * 9 workspaces (requires configuration)